Creating a Stormwater Utility

 If I tear out my asphalt driveway in favor of a permeable driveway surfacing (57 gravel), would that reduce my stormwater tax liability?

-Hahaha asked over 2 years ago
+Hahaha asked about 3 years ago

 Gravel driveways are considered impermeable surfaces due to the compaction required for them to be usable.
 You can construct a permeable pavement driveway which would reduce the impervious surface and/or provide a credit, which would reduce the utility fee.
 Permeable pavement driveways can be constructed with pervious asphalt, concrete, or pavers.
-Additional details are available here: https://swbmp.vwrrc.vt.edu/ (2011 design specs, Practice 7, Permeable Pavement)
+Additional details are available here: https://swbmp.vwrrc.vt.edu/(External link) (2011 design specs, Practice 7, Permeable Pavement)

 • Share What are the adjacent jurisdictions/watershed areas doing to address the stormwater runoff issue?
 This sounds like a regional problem, since Fairfax City stormwater impacts downstream jurisdictions.
 It should not be on Fairfax City residents to pay extra, unless residents of areas downstream are also funding this type of initiative. on Facebook Share What are the adjacent jurisdictions/watershed areas doing to address the stormwater runoff issue?
 This sounds like a regional problem, since Fairfax City stormwater impacts downstream jurisdictions.
 It should not be on Fairfax City residents to pay extra, unless residents of areas downstream are also funding this type of initiative. on Twitter Share What are the adjacent jurisdictions/watershed areas doing to address the stormwater runoff issue?
 This sounds like a regional problem, since Fairfax City stormwater impacts downstream jurisdictions.
 It should not be on Fairfax City residents to pay extra, unless residents of areas downstream are also funding this type of initiative. on Linkedin Email What are the adjacent jurisdictions/watershed areas doing to address the stormwater runoff issue?
 This sounds like a regional problem, since Fairfax City stormwater impacts downstream jurisdictions.
 It should not be on Fairfax City residents to pay extra, unless residents of areas downstream are also funding this type of initiative. link